New solutions for the old problem of illegal massage parlors

 In Massachusetts, about half of the more than 50 people charged under the state’s 8-year-old anti-human trafficking law were involved in illegal massage businesses or residential brothels, according to state Attorney General Maura Healey’s office.

-That comes despite police rolling out a new human trafficking strategy in 2017, promising to crack down on customers, pimps and brothel operators rather than arresting prostitutes.
-New York police emailed statements about their new approach, but they did not provide arrest data or comment on why they did not appear to have made major arrests of traffickers.

-Muller said a silver lining is that prostitute arrests have dropped nearly 50 percent while the arrest of johns has spiked nearly 200 percent.
-Authorities, he added, are also helping connect more prostitutes with groups like Restore NYC that can help get them on a path to citizenship and break the grip of traffickers, who oftentimes hold their passports and immigration documents as collateral.
+A silver lining is that authorities are helping connect more women with groups like Restore NYC that can help get them on a path to citizenship and break the grip of traffickers, who oftentimes hold their passports and immigration documents as collateral, he said.

+New York police said they investigated 79 illegal massage parlors for nuisance violations in 2018, but didn’t say how many of those storefronts were ultimately shutdown.
+Police data also shows prostitution arrests declined more than 60 percent from 2016 numbers while arrests of their customers rose nearly 180 percent.

-New York is also among the places where there’s growing support for decriminalizing sex work , as Nevada and parts of Europe have done, but anti-trafficking groups and local officials appear focused, for now, on more attainable legislative goals.
+New York is also among the places seeing growing support for decriminalizing and even legalizing sex work , as is the case in parts of Nevada and Europe.
+But anti-trafficking groups and local officials appear focused, for now, on more attainable legislative goals.

 In Massachusetts, Healey backs proposed legislation to close a loophole that authorities say has allowed illegal spas to operate as unregulated “bodyworks” operations, despite passage of statewide massage parlor requirements in recent years.

-In the Seattle-area, for example, authorities shut down a locally run site called The Review Board and charged 35 people, including reviewers and the massage parlor operators on prostitution-related charges in 2016.
+In the Seattle-area, for example, authorities shut down a local site called The Review Board and charged dozens of people, including reviewers and massage parlor operators, on prostitution-related offenses in 2016.

-The Department of Justice did not comment on why that’s the case, but the agency highlighted three recent cases in which federal prosecutors have shut down prostitution-related websites and brought charges against their owners, including last year’s takedown of the notorious escort listing website Backpage.com.
+The Department of Justice said federal sex trafficking legislation enacted last year empowers states to go after problematic sites.
+It also highlighted recent cases in which federal prosecutors shut down prostitution-related websites and brought charges against their owners, including last year’s takedown of the notorious escort listing website Backpage.com.

-Experts say part of the challenge is that sites like Rubmaps, one of the most popular national ones, are registered overseas and post disclaimers attempting to distance themselves from their users’ posts.

-For former massage parlor prostitute Jasmine Grace Marino, the solution is simple: End the demand for paid sex.
+For former massage parlor sex worker Jasmine Grace Marino, the solution is simple: End the demand for paid sex.

-The 38-year-old New Hampshire resident says she was forced to work at sites in Connecticut and Maine for five years in her 20s by her then-boyfriend.
-She’s since written a book about her experience and runs Bags of Hope, a Boston-based ministry that helps women who have been trafficked or are dealing with addiction or homelessness.
+The 38-year-old New Hampshire resident says she was pressured to work at sites in Connecticut and Maine in her 20s by her then-boyfriend, who eventually became her pimp.
+She walked away after five years, wrote a book about her experience and also runs Bags of Hope, a Boston-based ministry that helps women who have been trafficked or are dealing with addiction or homelessness.

 “Men need to have these conversations,” Marino said.
 “Look at Robert Kraft.
 Even being billionaire and winning all those championships, he’s still not satisfied and has to fill that need illegally.
 Something is broken in there for these men.”